GianlucaFabiani/gianlucafabiani.github.io/_pages/cv.md

 Ph.D.
 Student in Modelling and Engineering Risk and Complexity (MERC), at Scuola SUperiore Meridionale (SSM) (expected November 2024)
 * Supervisor: Professor Constantinos Siettos,
 * Co-Advisor: Professor Ioannis G. Kevrekidis
-* Thesis Project: Machine Learning-based Modelling and Numerical Analysis of the emergent dynamics of phase field models
+* Thesis Project: Machine Learning-based Modelling and Numerical Analysis of the emergent dynamics of complex systems
 * This Ph.D. program in MERC covers Mathematics, Physics, Engineering and Science, providing the possibility of attending courses and seminars from world-renown experts on a variety of topics including:
     * Complex systems, infrastructures and networks.
     * Data analysis and machine learning.